May 28, 2019 | by mbaker

 In honor of Dr. Raitiere’s time with us, we will host a retirement reception for him at Heritage Hospice, Inc., Tuesday, May 28, 2019, 5:00 p.m. – 7:00 p.m.
 The community is invited to attend.
 For more information about Heritage Hospice, Inc. call 859-236-2425 or visit heritagehospice.com

-Full Time Salaried position with benefits Minimum requirements: Licensed Master’s Level Social Worker from an accredited school of social work.
-Licensed by the Commonwealth of KY is pref…
+Minimum requirements: Licensed Master’s Level Social Worker from an accredited school of social work.
+Licensed by the Commonwealth of KY is preferred (if not licensed, must obtain upon h…